 How is leading measured in typography?

 Leading is measured in points and is measured from baseline to baseline between two lines of text.
 You can adjust leading to either a larger or smaller value depending on your needs.
+Leading can also be measured in pixels, which makes it easier to use leading in digital design.
+To measure leading in pixels, simply change the measurement within Photoshop.

 What is an example of leading in typography?